T-34: Origins

 In 1939, the most numerous Soviet tank models were the T-26 infantry tank and the BT series of fast tanks.
 The T-26 was slow-moving, designed to keep pace with infantry on the ground.
 The BT tanks were cavalry tanks: fast-moving and light, designed for manoeuver warfare.
-Both were Soviet developments of foreign designs from the early 1930s; the T-26 was based on the British Vickers 6-Ton, and the BT tanks were based on a design from American engineer J. Walter Christie.
+Both were Soviet developments of foreign designs from the early 1930s: the T-26 was based on the British Vickers 6-ton, and the BT tanks were based on a design from American engineer J. Walter Christie.

-In 1937, the Red Army had assigned engineer Mikhail Koshkin to lead a new team to design a replacement for the BT tanks at the Kharkiv Komintern Locomotive Plant (KhPZ).
-The prototype tank, designated A-20, had a modified BA-20 engine and was specified with 20 mm of armour, a 45 mm (1.77 in) gun, the production model used a Model V-2-34 engine, a less-flammable diesel fuel in a V12 configuration designed by Konstantin Chelpan.
+In 1937, the Red Army assigned engineer Mikhail Koshkin to lead a new team to design a replacement for the BT tanks at the Kharkiv Komintern Locomotive Plant (KhPZ).
+The prototype tank, designated A-20, had a modified BA-20 engine and was specified with 20 mm of armour and a 45 mm (1.77 in) gun.
+The production model used a Model V-2-34 engine designed by Konstantin Chelpan which ran on less-flammable diesel fuel and had a V12 configuration.
 It also had an 8×6-wheel convertible drive similar to the BT tank's 8×2, which allowed it to run on wheels without caterpillar tracks.
 This feature had greatly saved on maintenance and repair of the unreliable tank tracks of the early 1930s, and allowed tanks to exceed 85 km/h on roads, but gave no advantage in combat and its complexity made it difficult to maintain.
 By 1937–38, track design had improved and the designers considered it a waste of space, weight, and maintenance resources, despite the road speed advantage.
 The A-20 also incorporated previous research (BT-IS and BT-SW-2 projects) into sloped armour: its all-round sloped armour plates were more likely to deflect rounds than perpendicular armour.